 If you would like to try a natural vinegar weed killer without the salt, check out the recipe at ‘Moms 4 Real‘!

-Using salt has long been known as an effective way to kill weeds in sidewalks.
-But did you know that using salt and boiling water makes it a one time good deal?
+Using salt has long been known as an effective homemade way to kill weeds in sidewalks.
+But did you know that using salt and boiling water together is even better?
 Remember the cautions above about using salt.
-Salt and boiling water would kill any plant, so that’s why it makes a good solution for the driveway or sidewalk.
+Salt and boiling water would kill any plant, so that’s why it makes it a good natural weed killer for the driveway or sidewalk.
 Another tip : Using a tea kettle instead of a round pot will make pouring the boiling water on the weeds much easier and safer, thanks to the spout on the kettle.
 Courtenay from ‘The Creek Line House’ used just salt alone in her walkways, and this is her after!
 Go check out all her tips on killing weeds with salt.

 - 2 Quarts Boiling Tap Water

 - Teaspoon- Tablespoon Salt

 Borax weed killer can be used in lawns, but use cautiously.
 Anything overused can cause damage to other plants.
 Most commonly used for killing “Creeping Charlie” or “Ground Ivy”, the US Department of Agriculture recommends this recipe to cover 1000 square feet of lawn.
 A borax solution will also kill ants!
 Check out ‘The Gardening Cook‘ and their take on borax weed killer spray.

 - 1 Cup Powdered Borax